basic-web-components/basic-web-components/packages/basic-animation-stage/README.md

 ## AnimationStage ⇐ <code>ElementBase</code>
 Presents a single item as selected, providing animated transitions when the selection changes.
-The same animation can be shown at an arbitrary point, generally used to reflet a user-controlled touch or trackpad drag operation in progress.
+The same animation can be shown at an arbitrary point, generally used to reflect a user-controlled touch or trackpad drag operation in progress.

 [Live demo](http://basicwebcomponents.org/basic-web-components/packages/basic-animation-stage/)